Naked Cowboys, Book 8

 He was without a doubt the largest man she’d ever seen, big without being enormous.
 He was way over six feet, with broad shoulders, lean hips and long, long legs.
 The work shirt and faded jeans he wore could have been custom made for him.
 His face was square-jawed with high cheekbones.
 Lashes as black as the hair on his head and as thick as any woman’s framed eyes a startling electric blue.

-Sable stared at him, her breath trapped in her throat, her pulse pounding like a bass drum.
+Sable stared at him, her breath trapped in her throat, her nipples hardening painfully into sharp points and the pulse in her sex pounding like a bass drum.
 In her entire life, she had never had such an instantaneous reaction to a man.
 Any man.

 “Sable?”
 Pete Lynch’s voice broke into her fog.
 “Let me introduce you to Ryan Donovan.”